JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 ![Renamed iOS project directory in Android Studio](ios-directory-renamed-in-as.png){width=194}

-### Connect the framework to your iOS project
+### Configure the iOS project to use a KMP framework

-Once you have the framework, you can connect it to your iOS project manually.
+You can set up integration between the iOS app and the framework built by Kotlin Multiplatform directly.

-> An alternative is to [configure integration via CocoaPods](https://kotlinlang.org/docs/native-cocoapods.html), but that integration is beyond the
-> scope of this tutorial.
+Alternatives to this method are covered in the [iOS integration methods overview](https://kotlinlang.org/docs/multiplatform-ios-integration-overview.html), but they are beyond the scope of this tutorial.
->
-{style="note"}

-Connect your framework to the iOS project manually:

-1. In Xcode, open the iOS project settings by double-clicking the project name.
+1. In Xcode, open the iOS project settings by double-clicking the project name in the **Project** navigator.

+2. In the Targets section on the left, select **simpleLoginIOS**, then click the **Build Phases** tab.

-2. On the **Build Phases** tab of the project settings, click the **+** and add **New Run Script Phase**.
+3. Click the **+** icon and select **New Run Script Phase**.

    ![Add run script phase](xcode-run-script-phase-1.png){width=700}

-3. Add the following script:
+4. Paste the following script in the text field:

     ```text
     cd "$SRCROOT/.."